M4urici0GM/packlit/README.md

 you can integrate powerful media packaging capabilities into your Go applications, supporting formats like DASH and HLS with encryption and DRM.

+## Warning
+Not all features of Shaka-packer is yet implemented.
+If you need a descriptor or a flag that is not implemented yet, you can implement your own, (Or open a PR, please) Take a loook at `examples/custom_descriptor` to see how to implement a custom descriptor, and in `examples/custom_flag` to see more information.
+Feel free to implement flags/descriptor as you wish.

 ## Features
 - Easy integration with Shaka Packager CLI
 - Support for packaging DASH and HLS formats